eyanoapp/opensigl/docs/en/stock-management/glossary.md

     purchased by itself but for stock tracking purposes, it would be considered to be in a lot of 1 stock item.

-  - **SERVICE** - In the BHIMA perspective, a "Service" is a department in the hospital such as "pediatrics", "ophthalmology", "internal medicine", "pharmacy", or "administration".
+  - **SERVICE** - In the OpenSIGL perspective, a "Service" is a department in the hospital such as "pediatrics", "ophthalmology", "internal medicine", "pharmacy", or "administration".
 Services can be assigned invoices, consume medications, contain staff, and have both profit and loss centers.